-All for one hare-brained idea Leta had had two nights ago.
+All for one hare-brained idea Leta had two nights ago.

 Her fingers, which were still resting on Fiearius’ shoulder, squeezed.
 “Thank you…” she felt the need to say.

 She felt him shrug.
 “Only fair.
 You’re here with me for this, aren’t ya?”
 His head tilted towards the window.
 Leta glanced up at it and took a moment to swallow the lump in her throat.
-Rain from the storm now slashed at the front of the ship.
+Rain from the storm now slashed at the small vessel as it hurtled onward.
 The interior of their ship grew ever darker the closer they got and the deeper they delved into the sickly green clouds.
 She couldn’t see much out of the window, but the one thing she could make out was the Nautilus itself.
 They were almost upon it.
 Yet as huge as it was, it just kept getting more so.